bekirahmetli/Ezan-Vakti---Gizlilik-Politikas-/gizlilik-politikasi-2025.md

 - The app uses built-in system sounds to play the Adhan or selected tones.
 It does not access the microphone or record any audio.

 ### d) Internet Access and Third-Party API Usage
-- The app uses internet access to update prayer times, Islamic holidays, and sermons.
+- The app uses internet access to update prayer times, Islamic holidays, Friday sermons, and Quran content.
 - **[Ezan Vakitleri - Adhan Times API](https://rapidapi.com/metekuscu/api/ezan-vakitleri-adhan-times) is used for prayer times and Islamic dates.**
   - Only anonymous data such as city name or license plate code is sent to this API.
 No personal data is shared.
   - Data received from the API is used solely to display prayer times within the app.
+- **[Acik Kuran API](https://acikkuran.com) is used for Quran content.**
+  - This is an open-source, volunteer-based, ad-free, and fully public project.
+  - The app uses this API to display Quran surahs, verses, translations, and audio recitations.
+  - No personal data is sent or received via this API.
+  - The project is not affiliated with any institution, community, or commercial purpose.
+- **[Friday Sermons API](https://api.jsonsilo.com/public/6b6e750a-762f-4e9f-9fb3-eff4c5e0bd05) is used for Friday sermons.**
+  - This API is fully created and maintained by the developer and is publicly accessible.
+  - Contains only public data such as Friday sermon titles and PDF links.
+  - No personal data is processed or included.

+All these APIs are used solely to provide the core functionality of the app, and no personal or sensitive user data is ever transmitted, stored, or shared with any third party through these APIs.

 ### e) On-Device Data Storage
 - All data such as zikr entries, notification settings, and user preferences are stored locally on your device and are never transmitted to the developer or any external server.